mikesaint-antoine/SimpleGrad.jl/docs/src/under_the_hood.md

 end
 ```

-There are three fields: **data**, **grad**, and **op**.
-We've seen *two* of these fields before, in the Usage section -- **Value.data** and **Value.grad**, representing the number being stored in the Value object and its gradient.
+There are three fields: `data`, `grad`, and `op`.
+We've seen *two* of these fields before, in the Usage section -- `Value.data` and `Value.grad`, representing the number being stored in the *Value* and its gradient.

-**Value.op** is something new, that we'll be using behind the scenes as part of the gradient tracking.
+`Value.op` is something new that we'll be using behind the scenes as part of the gradient tracking.
 Basically, we'll use it to keep track of what operations and operands were used to create a *Value* object.
-To do this, we'll also need to define a new object type of keep track of these operations.
+To do this, we'll also need to define a new composite type of keep track of these operations.
 Here's what that looks like:

 ```julia